ChallengeSY/nebunoid/editor.md

 ### Level editing controls
 In addition to highlighting controls mentioned above, mirror options can be adjusted by clicking on the brick count display.

 Brick "brushes" are managed on a per-level basis.
 A new brush can be easily made by clicking on the empty + sign.
-Existing brushes can be edited by right clicking on an existing brush.
+Existing brushes can be edited by right clicking as such.

 #### Keyboard controls
 * 1-4: Quickly toggles a supported mirror control